ruhickson/ruhksn.github.io/content/project/my-awesome-project.md

 ---
 author: My name
 date: "2014-11-18T02:13:50Z"
-description: Description of my awesome project.
+description: R Project to develop a timeline of events around the first moon landing
-title: My awesome project
+title: Apollo 11 Timeline
 ---

 ## About project